exercism/v3/docs/concept-exercises.md

 For more information, watch [this video][video-docs-hints.md] and check [this example hints.md file][docs-hints.md].
 Notice how the example file has general and task-specific hints and how the hints don't give away the answer but instead link to (external) resources.

-### `.docs/after.md`

-**Purpose:** Provide information about the concept(s) for a student to learn from.

-Once the student completes the exercise they will be shown this file, which should provide them with a summary of what the exercise aimed to teach.
-If the exercise introduced new syntax, syntax samples should be included.
-At a minimum, this file should contain all information that is introduced in the [`.docs/introduction.md` document](#docsintroductionmd).

-This document can also link to any additional resources that might be interesting to the student in the context of the exercise, such as:

-- Popular usages for a feature
-- Common pitfalls in a feature's use (e.g. casual use of multiple **threads**)
-- Limitations on use that may catch out the unsuspecting developer
-- Alternative approaches addressed in other exercises
-- Compromises made for ease of learning or to accommodate the Exercism environment, e.g. multiple classes in single file
-- Similar features with which the concept may be confused
-- Performance characteristics and memory usage

-For more information, watch [this video][video-docs-after.md] and check (example document no longer available).

 ### `.docs/source.md` (required if there are third-party sources)

 **Purpose:** Describe the third-party source(s) of the exercise.